FindMalek/zero-plan/prisma/seed/README.md

 # Database Seed Data

 This directory contains seed data for the database.
-The following users are seeded by default:
+The following data is seeded by default:

 ## Seeded Users